ratt-ru/dask-ms/docs/tutorial/datasets.rst

 Basic Dataset Manipulation
 --------------------------

-This section describes basic Dataset operations available on :class:`~daskms.Dataset` which exists to implement basic operations present on xarray Datasets.
+This section describes Dataset operations available on :class:`~daskms.Dataset` which exists to re-implement basic operations present on xarray Datasets.
 These should be sufficient for application developers.